The History of Mezcal

 Mezcal has gained popularity in recent years, both within Mexico and internationally, and is now considered a premium spirit.
 It is frequently enjoyed as a sipping drink, similar to tequila, but is also used as an ingredient in cocktails.

-Despite its growing popularity, mezcal remains deeply rooted in Mexican cultural heritage and is an integral part of the country’s cultural identity.
+Despite its growing popularity, mezcal remains deeply rooted in Mexican cultural heritage and is integral to its cultural identity.

 Share this